Bordeaux: Population

 In January 2020, there were 259,809 inhabitants in the city proper (commune) of Bordeaux.
 The commune (including Caudéran which was annexed by Bordeaux in 1965) had its largest population of 284,494 at the 1954 census.
-The majority of the population is French, but there are sizable groups of Italians, Spaniards (Up to 20% of the Bordeaux population claim some degree of Spanish heritage), Portuguese, Turks, Germans.
+The majority of the population is French, but there are sizable groups of Italians, Spaniards, Portuguese, Turks, Germans.

-The built-up area has grown for more than a century beyond the municipal borders of Bordeaux due to the small size of the commune (49 km2) and urban sprawl, so that by January 2020 there were 1,376,375 people living in the overall 6316 km2 metropolitan area (aire d'attraction) of Bordeaux, only a fifth of whom lived in the city proper.
+The built-up area has grown for more than a century beyond the municipal borders of Bordeaux due to the small size of the commune (49 km2) and urban sprawl.
+By January 2020 there were 1,376,375 people living in the overall 6316 km2 metropolitan area (aire d'attraction) of Bordeaux, only a fifth of whom lived in the city proper.

 Politics

 Municipal administration

 The Mayor of the city is the environmentalist Pierre Hurmic.

 Bordeaux is the capital of five cantons and the Prefecture of the Gironde and Aquitaine.

 The town is divided into three districts, the first three of Gironde.
 The headquarters of Urban Community of Bordeaux Mériadeck is located in the neighbourhood and the city is at the head of the Chamber of Commerce and Industry that bears his name.

 The number of inhabitants of Bordeaux is greater than 250,000 and less than 299,999 so the number of municipal councilors is 65.
 They are divided according to the following composition: